Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 In addition to the lessons and practice work, Kaplan also provides 2 full-length Digital SAT practice tests (5 for ACT).
 For the record, Princeton Review provides more simulated practice tests though.

-Finally, Kaplan also provides a set of very respectable SAT and ACT prep books.
+Finally, Kaplan also provides a set of very respectable SAT and ACT review books.
 The Kaplan “Course Book” in particular is worth noting, as it contains a boatload of great testing strategies and content review, interlaced with graphics and practice problems.

 Rather than some prerecorded lecture with grainy footage that you get with other prep providers, you get a series of short, engaging clips that take a very casual approach to teaching.

-Your instructor sits on a couch (sometimes with a Starbucks coffee in hand) and teaches the lesson in a very conversational manner.
+Your instructor sits on a couch (sometimes with a Starbucks coffee in hand) and teaches the material in a very conversational manner.
 It kind of feels like you’re listening to a friend tell you a story.

 Another view of one of Kaplan’s stellar video lessons